Nicky Low: Arbroath

 Following the expiry of his contract with East Stirlingshire, Low signed a two-year contract with Scottish Championship side Arbroath in May 2021.
 Low would enjoy a successful 2021–22 season which saw the part-time Lichties compete for the Championship title in what became worldwide news.

 Loan to Kelty Hearts

 On 9 September 2022, Low joined Scottish League One side Kelty Hearts on loan until January.
 Despite extending his loan until the end of the season, Low would leave Kelty and Arbroath in February 2023.

 Clydebank

 In February 2023, Low joined West of Scotland Football League Premier Division club Clydebank until the end of the season.
+He scored his first goal for the club in a 2–0 semi final win vs St Roch's.